Share via

 • When a supply event is fully planned, such as a purchase order, it increases the projected inventory on the event's due date.

-• When a demand event is fully satisfied, it won't decrease the projected inventory right away.
+• When a demand event is fully satisfied, it doesn't decrease the projected inventory right away.
 Instead, it posts a decrease reminder, which is an internal record that holds the date and quantity of the addition to projected inventory.

 • When a later supply event is planned and added to the timeline, the system investigates posted decrease reminders one by one to the planned date of the supply.
 During this process, the reorder point level of the internal increase reminder might be reached or crossed.